fuwaflow/cocoa-os/README.md

 - trying to switch desktops with super left right switches ttys but only sometimes idk what causes it, as of 10 july this is still an issue
 - wingpanel and the dock take a few seconds to show up, still an issue as of 10 July 2026

+## recent changes
+- added `io.elementary.initial-setup` (new user setup wizard) as of 10 July 2026 — packaged and merged into garaevdi's pantheon-rpm copr

 ## Installation

 > [!WARNING]